ashmandias/FeralInfo/README.md

 # FeralInfo

+The manager is offline, the slots are online.
+Please see status.feral.io for the latest up to date information

 ## Password questions

 The manager is offline.
 This means if you did not save an ssh or ftp password, you cannot get access.